A little T.L.C. can go a long way.

 5. Say what you’d really like to do together.

-Asking questions that require some thought, perhaps self-examination can create a rare opportunity for him to open up in way that he’s not used to and shed light on some special quality or ability he’s taken for granted or could never take credit for.
-You’re also sending a message you want get to know him more deeply and that the coast if clear for him to open up more.
+Asking questions that require some thought, perhaps self-examination, can create a rare opportunity for him to open up in way that he’s not used to, and shed light on some special quality or ability he’s taken for granted or could never take credit for.
+You’re also sending a message you want get to know him more deeply and that the coast is clear for him to open up more.

 Understanding is a basic human need.
 In a simple, basic way, understanding can serve as a definition for love.
 It’s what intimacy is.
-Take the time to understand his experience so that he feels understood.
+Take the time to understand his experience so he feels understood.
 That’s always a turn-on.
 Understanding is a bridge that connects the two of you in a deeper way.
-A prominent couples therapist, Harville Hendrix referred to "mirroring" as an essential communication skill.

 9. Celebrate what connects you to each other, what’s most special, what works best in your relationship.